superblocksteam/terraform-aws-superblocks/README.md

 The [_Task IAM Role_](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-iam-roles.html) is different and in addition to the _Task Execution Role_.
 The `Task IAM Role` is optional, but you will need it if you want to leverage instance credentials you get automatically from the Container Credential Provider to access other AWS APIs via an SDK.

-__NOTE: As of this writing (10/14/2023) instance credentials for Python boto3 doesn't actually work in SuperBlocks.
-But a ticket is in process to fix this__
+**NOTE**: As of this writing (10/14/2023) instance credentials for Python boto3 doesn't actually work in Superblocks.
+But a ticket is in process to fix this

 To use this, you must:

 * Create the Role (its different than the _Task Execution Role_)
 * Create the policy to give the kind of access you want
 * Attach the policy to the role